VIETNAM DRIVING LICENSE FOR FOREIGNERS

 - Original Passport

-- Original Resident Card
+- Original Resident Card (if applicable)

 - They will return all original documents to you straight away